kletobias/p2022/_posts/2026-02-12-from-demos-to-production-distribution-mismatch.md

 layout: distill
 title: 'From Demos to Production: Distribution Mismatch'
 date: 2026-02-12
-description: "LLM generators were trained on public code - simple examples, minimal composition.
+description: "Part 2/3 | LLM generators were trained on public code - simple examples, minimal composition.
 Your Hydra-driven, config-first architecture is far from that center.
 Under ambiguity, the model drifts toward common patterns, not your invariants."
 tags: ['llm', 'hydra', 'config-driven', 'distribution-mismatch', 'mlops']
 category: 'LLM-centric Automation'
 comments: true